RJSSUE/TS/_posts/2008-11-11-Forever-&-Always.md

 It rains when you're here and it rains when you're gone

-'Cause I was there when you said, "forever and always"
+I was there when you said, "Forever and always"

-Oh, I stare at the phone, he still hasn't called
+And I stare at the phone, he still hasn't called

 And then you feel so low you can't feel nothing at all

-And you flashback to when we said, "forever and always"
+You flashback to when we said forever and always

 And it rains in your bedroom